Thursday, December 7, 2023

 From there we went to the Balagrah Sahebdanga Ferry ghat.
 On the way saw more boat making workshops.
 At Balagrah Sahebdanga Ferry ghat, we had our lunch.
 We did not take any boat ride though.
 The boat ride will take you to Nadia on the other side of the Hooghly river.

 Staying - There is no hotel or lodge in Sripur.
 There is a nice eatery near Balagarh Sahebdanga ferry ghat - called Jibhe Jol.
-We had our lunch there
+We had our lunch there.

-From Balagarh Sahebdanga ferry ghat we (5 people) reserved an auto for Rs 250 to go to Sukharia to see other group of temples and Mrinal Sen's Shooting site.
+From Balagarh Sahebdanga ferry ghat, we (5 people) reserved an auto for Rs 250 to go to Sukharia to see other group of temples and Mrinal Sen's Shooting site.
 The Auto fare is Rs 20 per head to go to Sukharia from Balagarh Sahebdanga ferry ghat.
 If you have time , you can walk also.

-Somrabazar
+Somrabazar to Sukharia

 Nearest railway station to go to Sukharia is Somra Bazar (Sukharia, a quaint village between Balagarh and Somra Bazar railway stations ) in the Hooghly district.
 It is a 2 hour journey (68 km) from Sealdah station.
 From Balagarh to Somra Bazar it is only 3 Km (one station away).